Image source: Bhuvanesh

 Conservation at a Crossroads

 Despite their impressive adaptability, hornbills are facing the threat of habitat loss and human disturbance.
 During uncontrolled tourism, many people come to watch nesting sites, which can have unintended consequences.
 It discourages males from feeding their secluded partner, which risks the survival of the chicks.
-Conservationists emphasise the need for silence, distance, and respect during the hornbill breeding season.
+Conservationists emphasize the need for silence, distance, and respect during the hornbill breeding season.

 Although several efforts are underway in Valparai to create awareness among tourists and locals.
 But other initiatives, like protecting key nesting trees and working alongside plantation owners to preserve essential habitats, are also necessary steps.